annu1245/netflix-gpt/README.md

 - Fetch data for trailer video
 - Update store with trailer video data
 - Embeded the youtube video make it autoplay and mute
+- Build Secondary Container
+- MovieList
+- MovieCard
+- Added TMDB image cdn url
+- Created usePopularMovies and useTopRatedMovies custom hook
+- Added new page watch/:id to show each video
+- Made a getVideoKey function to get the video key of youtube
+- Display the recommened video section
+- Seperated the route in router folder

 # features
 - Login / signup